 After the server is installed, access the Administrative Console, https://<host>/console/login, to verify the configuration and manage the server.
-To log into the Administrative Console, use the initial root user DN specified during setup (by default cn=Directory Manager).
+The root user DN or the common name of a root user DN is required to log into the Administrative Console.
+For example, if the DN created when the server was installed is cn=Directory Manager, directory manager can be used to log into the Administrative Console.